Do you want to use Google Analytics 4 (GA4) but are unsure how to start?

 Why Switch from Universal Analytics to Google Analytics 4?

-If you haven’t created a GA4 property yet, then you should know that Google will sunset the old Universal Analytics on July 1, 2023.
+If you haven’t created a GA4 property yet, then you should know that Google sunset the previous version, called Universal Analytics, on July 1, 2023.

-This means that Universal Analytics will no longer record data from your WordPress site after the sunset date.
-You’ll still be able to view your old data for at least 6 months after the sunset date, but Universal Analytics won’t track your site’s traffic.
+You’ll still be able to view your old data for at least 6 months after the sunset date, but Universal Analytics won’t track any new traffic.

-That’s why it is important to switch to a Google Analytics 4 as soon as possible.
-You won’t have to start from scratch when Universal Analytics stops working and have historical data in GA4 for comparison.
+That’s why it is important to set up Google Analytics 4 as soon as possible if you haven’t done so yet.
 Plus, you’ll get all the new features and improvements with Google Analytics 4.

 There’s also a free version of MonsterInsights that you can use if you’re just getting started.

-For more details, please see our guide on how to switch to Google Analytics 4 in WordPress.
+For more details, please follow our guide on how to install Google Analytics in WordPress.

 Now, let’s look at some of the changes you’ll notice in GA4.